 Begin by benchmarking your website

-GTMetrix is a reliable tool for testing your site speed, as it combines results from YSlow and Google’s PageSpeed to give you a detailed overview of your loading times.
-After the analyzer runs, it provides you with performance scores from each test, as well as page details that include indicators such as load time and total page size.
+GTMetrix is a reliable tool for testing your site speed, as it combines results from YSlow and Google PageSpeed Insights to give you a detailed overview of your loading times.
+After the analyzer runs, it provides you with performance scores from each speed test, as well as page details that include indicators such as load time, number of http requests, and total page size.

 Once you receive your base results, you can determine how to proceed.